ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other pages, use the menu.

 If the doctor suspects that the cancer has spread to the lymph nodes, surgical removal of lymph nodes in the neck may be recommended.
 This type of surgery is called a neck dissection.
 For undifferentiated carcinoma of the nasopharynx, neck dissection is occasionally needed.

 A neck dissection may cause numbness of the ear, weakness when raising the arm above the head, and weakness of the lower lip.
 These side effects are caused by damage to nerves in the area.
 Depending on the type of neck dissection, weakness of the lower lip and arm may go away after a few months.
 However, it is possible that weakness will be permanent if a nerve is removed or damaged as part of a dissection.
 Facial disfigurement may need to be addressed using reconstructive or plastic surgery.
 Before your operation, talk with your surgeon in detail about what you can expect and if another surgery will be needed for reconstruction.
+If there are changes to your appearance, talk with your health care team about ways to cope and help finding support services.

 Learn more about the basics of cancer surgery .